-In 2017, the Compensation Committee engaged Grant Thornton LLP to conduct an overall benchmarking analysis of our executive compensation program, including a competitive assessment of the base salaries, short-term and long-term incentives, benefits and perquisites paid to our executive officers and to review the equity holdings of our executive officers in comparison to similar executives of other companies in our industry sector.
+In 2020 and 2017, the Compensation Committee engaged Grant Thornton LLP to conduct an overall benchmarking analysis of our executive compensation program, including a competitive assessment of the base salaries, short-term and long-term incentives, benefits and perquisites paid to our executive officers and to review the equity holdings of our executive officers in comparison to similar executives of other companies in our industry sector.
 The Compensation Committee continues to use the approach and methodology from a similar review a number of years ago, along with the use of other appropriate published data, to assist it in determining the amount of base salary, annual incentive compensation, total compensation and the form and amount of long-term equity-based incentive compensation to pay our named executive officers.
 The Compensation Committee believes the information from Grant Thornton LLP's analysis not only confirmed the Company's approach to structuring its compensation programs, but will also be valuable in assisting in the determination of compensation on an ongoing basis.
-The Compensation Committee has engaged Grant Thornton LLP to conduct a similar analysis in 2020 and also uses competitive compensation data provided by Equilar, Inc.
+The Compensation Committee also uses competitive compensation data provided by Equilar, Inc.